reasonwithoutrestraint/site/Original/My moral understanding.md

 Broader philosophical issues:
-1. Philosophical analysis; non-trivial analytic propositions
+1. Philosophical analysis; non-trivial analytic propositions.
+2. Revisionary definitions, e.g. determinate meaning of rationality.
-2. Distinct notions of "truth"; how normative judgments can be "true" or "objectively justified" without being representational.
+3. Distinct notions of "truth"; how normative judgments can be "true" or "objectively justified" without being representational.
 Both representational and non-representational meanings of truth are dispositinoal.
 A belief (representational judgment) is true if it represents appropriately.
 A belief (or action, attitude, etc.) is justified if it...

 Some insights that I haven't seen explored elsewhere